 How To Use Manuka Honey for Burns

 The use of raw manuka honey stretches far beyond a traditional addition to a smoothie or spruced-up breakfast meal.
-Native to New Zealand, manuka honey has also proven to be an excellent and effective home remedy for minor burns and the prevention of scars.
+Native to New Zealand, studies have also proven that manuka honey is an excellent and effective home remedy for minor burns and the prevention of scars.
 Studies have shown that honey contains ingredients that provide antibacterial benefits which fight infection.

 Using manuka honey for burns can aid the healing process and give your skin the antibacterial boost it needs for a speedy recovery.
 Applying raw unpasteurized manuka honey can provide more support to your skin than heat-treated honey as it retains all the beneficial enzyme properties.